 From 9:00 a.m. to 11:00 a.m.
 (USA Mountain Time) Wednesday August 31, AMSR-E, Aquarius, IceBridge, ICESat/GLAS, MODIS, NISE, and SMAP data will be unavailable for ordering due to system maintenance.

 The following links can help you visualize MODIS data:

 This application allows you to interactively browse global satellite imagery within hours of it being acquired.
 You can also save it, share it, and download the underlying data.

 NSIDC developed a new .kml file providing monthly average snow cover, each month for one year.
-The snow cover data are derived from the MODIS/Terra Snow Cover Monthly L3 Global 0.05Deg CMG (MOD10CM) data set.
-Each year of monthly MODIS snow cover is in a separate file; plus, one file includes the most recent rolling 12 months of data.
+The snow cover data are derived from the MODIS/Terra Snow Cover Monthly L3 Global 0.05Deg CMG (MOD10CM), Version 5 data set.
+Each year of monthly snow cover is stored in a separate file; an additional file is provided with the most recent rolling 12 months of data.
 Data are available from 2000 to the most recent year.
 Coverage is global.
-The monthly snow cover images can be animated, using the Google Earth time tool.
+The monthly snow cover images can be animated using the Google Earth time tool.

 MOA provides a cloud-free view of the ice sheet, ice shelves, and land surfaces at a grid scale of 125 m and an estimated resolution of 150 m.
 All land areas south of 60Â°S that are larger than a few hundred meters are included in the mosaic.
 Also included are several persistent fast ice areas and grounded icebergs.
 MOA consists of two MODIS-derived image data sets: a digitally smoothed red-light image, which was compiled using Band 1; and a snow-grain-size image, which was compiled using the normalized difference of calibrated data from Band 1 and Band 2 data.